 Six Teens Died Per Day in Crashes Due to All Causes

 In fact, teens die at a higher rate than they should.
 In 2017, the CDC reported that 2,354 teens were killed in motor vehicle accidents – and that six teens died every day in all types of motor vehicle accidents.
 Cellular phone usage does not appear in the CDC’s list of risk factors associated with these crashes.

 Distracted driving accounts for 9% of all vehicle crashes (and cellphones are a subset of that).
 In fact, in 2016, there were 263 deaths of teens due to “distracted driving”, which is consistent with government figures that 10% of teen deaths were related to distracted driving.
-Thus, the actual data says less than 1 teen dies per day due to “distracted driving”.
-Since cellular phone use, as a percent of the distracted driving category is far less, the actual number of teens dying per day due to cell phone use is closer to zero than to one.
+Thus, the actual data says less than 1 teen dies per day due to “distracted driving” of all types, and since 9% of those are cellular, we can estimate that 24 teens die per year due to cell phone usage.
+The actual number of teens dying per day due to cell phone use is closer to zero (24/365) than to one.

 There are numerous reports online, including from official news sources, that cite the “11 teens die each day from texting and driving” claim.
 Each cites the Insurance Institute for Highway Safety, but this seems an unlikely source considering what they write on their own web site.

 The Insurance Institute for Highway Safety is not even sure that banning cell phone usage reduces crashes: